-William "Billy" Hult
+Billy Hult

-Tradeweb Committees: None
+Tradeweb Committees:

+None

-Mr. Hult was selected to serve on our Board because of the perspective, management, industry experience and operational expertise in our business that he has developed as our President.
+- Management, industry experience - Operational expertise in our business that he has developed as our President

-Mr. Hult has served as TWM LLC's President since September 2008 and, prior to the Reorganization Transactions, served on the former board of managers of TWM LLC beginning in September 2008.
+Mr. Hult has served as Tradeweb's Chief Executive Officer-elect since February 2022, and as its President since its formation.
+Mr. Hult has served as TWM LLC's President since September 2008 and, prior to the series of reorganization transactions that were completed on April 4, 2019 in connection with the Company's initial public offering, which closed on April 8, 2019 (the "IPO"), whereby TWM LLC became the principal operating subsidiary of the Company (the "Reorganization Transactions"), served on the former board of managers of TWM LLC beginning in September 2008.
 Mr. Hult joined Tradeweb in July 2000 as a product manager and oversaw the creation of our TBA-MBS marketplace.
 In 2005, Mr. Hult went on to serve as the head of U.S. products overseeing the firm's expansion into new asset classes.
 Prior to joining Tradeweb, Mr. Hult held a variety of trading positions at Société Générale from 1997 to 2000.
 He received a B.A. from Denison University.